-Definitive treatment is by either intramendullary nailing or fixation with plate preferably locking plate.
+Definitive treatment is by either intramedullary nailing or fixation with plate preferably locking plate.

 External fixation is indicated in fractures with extensive soft-tissue compromise and polytrauma.
-Often this choice is used as temporary measure to maintain limb length till the soft tissue heals good enough for performing surgery or the patient can become stable enough to be operated.
+Often this choice is used as a temporary measure to maintain limb length until the soft tissue heals good enough for performing surgery or the patient can become stable enough to be operated.

-The preferred implant is locking proximal tibial plate which enables the surgeo percutaneous plating without extensively opeing the fracture and with minimum soft tissue dissection.
+The preferred implant is locking proximal tibial plate which enables the surgeon percutaneous plating without extensively opening the fracture and with minimum soft tissue dissection.

 The lateral plate is preferred because of better available soft tissue cover.